Betty Alice Adeline Proby1

 Lt.-Col. Sir Henry Charles Lowry-Corry was born on 20 February 1887.2 He was the son of Colonel Hon.
 Henry William Lowry-Corry and Hon.
 Blanche Edith Wood.1,2 He married Betty Alice Adeline Proby, daughter of Colonel Douglas James Proby and Lady Margaret Frances Hely Hutchinson, on 27 April 1920.1 He died on 23 December 1973 at age 86.1

-He was educated at Eton College, Windsor, Berkshire, England.2 He fought in the First World War, where he was wounded.2 He gained the rank of Lieutenant-Colonel in the service of the Royal Artillery.2 He was decorated with the award of the Military Cross (M.C.).1 He held the office of Justice of the Peace (J.P.) for Suffolk in 1931.2 He fought in the Second World War between 1939 and 1942, when he became a Prisoner of War.2 He held the office of Deputy Lieutenant (D.L.) of Suffolk in 1946.2 He was invested as a Knight in 1954.2 He held the office of Vice-Lord-Lieutenant of Suffolk between 1957 and 1965.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He fought in the First World War, where he was wounded.2 He gained the rank of Lieutenant-Colonel in the Royal Artillery.2 He was awarded the Military Cross (M.C.)1 He held the office of Justice of the Peace (J.P.) for Suffolk in 1931.2 He fought in the Second World War between 1939 and 1942, when he became a Prisoner of War.2 He held the office of Deputy Lieutenant (D.L.) of Suffolk in 1946.2 He was appointed Knight in 1954.2 He held the office of Vice-Lord-Lieutenant of Suffolk between 1957 and 1965.2

 Children of Lt.-Col. Sir Henry Charles Lowry-Corry and Betty Alice Adeline Proby